My name is Gisgie. It’s pronounced geese (like the birds) and G (like the letter). Now that we’ve met, I’m glad you’re here.

 When I finally got the go-ahead, I was even willing to do it on the — gasp! — treadmill.

 I ran my first 50K ultra in 2016, first marathon in 2015 and my first half marathon in 2014.
 I’m no speedster, but I do hope you stick around to find out what comes next.
-For my day job, I run an award-winning communications department for a State of Michigan agency.
-They roll their eyes a lot and tune me out when I talk about running.
+For my day job, I am the president of a Foundation.

 NOTE: This website may contain affiliate marketing links, which means we may get paid commission on sales of those products or services we write about.
 Our editorial content is not influenced by advertisers or affiliate partnerships.